ShopRunner/wildebeest/README.md

 You define and run a `CustomReportingPipeline` object in the same way that you define and run a basic `Pipeline` object, except that the elements of `ops` and `write_func` need to accept the input path as an additional positional argument; and `write_func`, `ops` and `write_func` need to accept a `defaultdict(dict)` object as another additional positional argument.
 Creevey uses the name `log_dict` for that `defaultdict(dict)` object, which stores the run report information for a single file.
 You can then enrich your run reports in one of these functions by writing e.g. `log_dict[inpath]['mean_brightness'] = mean_brightness` (assuming that you have calculated `mean_brightness`).

+Creevey's predefined pipeline component functions are all written to work with both basic `Pipeline` objects and `CustomReportingPipeline` objects by accepting the arguments needed for use in a `CustomReportingPipeline` but making them optional.

 ## Limitations

 Creevey provides concurrency through threading rather than multiprocessing, which is appropriate for **IO-bound rather than CPU-bound** workflows.